integreat-io/integreat/README.md

   setting the auth rules for a schema, you specify required rules so that to get data cast in this schema, an ident with e.g. the role `admin` must be provided.
-- `type`: An optional string to signal when this ident is `'ROOT'` or `'ANON'`.
+- `type`: An optional string to signal when this ident is `'ROOT'`, `'SCHED'`, or `'ANON'`.
 This is used internally by Integreat, but in some cases you may want to set this yourself.
 Make sure, however, that you don't let third-parties set `'ROOT'`.
 Make sure to also set the id, typically to `'root'` or `'anonymous'`.
 Not setting any `type` is the same as setting it to `'CUST'`, which is the default.
 - `isCompleted`: A flag to signal that an ident has already been completed, so that it won't be completed again.
 Used by the `completeIdent` middleware.
 You should normally not need to set this yourself.